FLAMEGPU/FLAMEGPU2-docs/src/guide/running-multiple-simulations/index.rst

 One benefit of using :class:`CUDAEnsemble<flamegpu::CUDAEnsemble>` to carry out experiments, is that the specific :class:`RunPlan<flamegpu::RunPlan>` data is included in each log file, allowing them to be automatically processed and used for reproducible research.
 However, this does not identify the particular version or build of your model.

+ Agent data is logged according to agent state, so agents with multiple states must have the config specified for each state required to be logged.

 .. tabs::

   .. code-tab:: cpp C++